wang-q/genomes/Fungi.md

         FROM ar
         WHERE 1=1
             AND genus_id = ${RANK_ID}
+            AND species NOT LIKE '% sp.%'
+            AND species NOT LIKE '% x %'
-            AND assembly_level IN ('Complete Genome', 'Chromosome')
-            AND genome_rep IN ('Full') -- fully representative GROUP BY species_id
+            AND assembly_level IN ('Complete Genome', 'Chromosome', 'Scaffold') AND genome_rep IN ('Full') -- fully representative GROUP BY species_id
         HAVING count >= 20